 The sampling tube is inserted through the side plates of the economizer housing, placing it across the return air opening on the unit basepan.
-See Fig. 44.
+See Fig. 42.
 The holes in the sampling tube face downward, into the return air stream.
 The sampling tube is connected using tubing to the return air sensor mounted on a bracket high on the partition between return filter and controller location.
 The sensor is shipped in a flat-mounting location.
 Installation requires the sensor be relocated to its operating location and the tubing to the sampling tube be connected.
-See installation steps in the following section.
+See installation steps below.

-Fig. 44 - Return Air Sampling Tube Location (View reoriented to show opposite side for clarity.)
+Fig. 42 - Return Air Sampling Tube Location (View reoriented to show opposite side for clarity.)